tfasz/openvpn-container/Readme.md

 the tests and linting, and then create a final container with the config.
 This allows you to build the image, run tests and linting, and create a container image with:

     docker build -t openvpn .

-## Check Latest Versions
+## Check for Version Updates

-To check and see if there are version updates available.
-The `versions.txt` file will be updated if there are any available.
+To check for the latest released versions, run the following and see if the `versions.txt` file changes.

     docker pull alpine:latest && docker build --no-cache -t openvpn . && docker run -it ovpn ovpn_version > versions.txt

 ## Releases